-Now that the weather is warmer and the days are longer, there are more opportunities for fun outdoor activities.
+Now that it’s spring, the weather is warmer and the days are longer, there are more opportunities for fun outdoor activities.
 These outdoor activities are extra special because they each require materials found outside in nature!
 So let’s learn more about nature and have fun along the way!

 Spring Interactive Board